The best gaming monitors in 2024

 Lack of settings

 The ASRock Phantom Gaming PG34 monitor is perfect for individuals who are desperate for an ultra-wide gaming experience, but don't want to dish out a fortune.
-With a lovely 3440 x 1440-pixel panel, 165Hz refresh rate, and 1ms response time, it covers the basics well enough for most.
+With a lovely 3440 x 1440-pixel panel, 165Hz refresh rate, and 1ms response time, it covers the basics well enough for most at just $275.

 But how does it do in regards to the nitty gritty?
-Its color depth is especially impressive, as when kept at 50 contrast and 70 brightness, we were amazed by how in-depth the image could look while gaming.
-Its biggest flaw revolves around it looking a bit dim, and even if you push it past our recommended 70 nits of brightness, you're sacrificing the depth of its color.
+In our lab tests, its 90.4 percent of the DCI-P3 color gamut on Standard Mode is phenomenal for such an affordable monitor.
+When kept at 50 contrast and 70 brightness, we were amazed by how in-depth the image could look while gaming and watching TV.
+Its biggest flaw is that it looks a bit dim, and even if you push it past our recommended 70 nits of brightness, you're sacrificing the depth of its color, as it will add a layer of green to the image that washes out the display.

-So if you're not in too bright a room and can deal with a slightly dim display, we highly recommend the ASRock Phantom Gaming PG34 for anyone in need of a high quality ultrawide display.
-It's gorgeous and affordable.
+If you're not in too bright a room and can deal with a slightly dim display, we highly recommend the ASRock Phantom Gaming PG34 for anyone in need of a high quality ultrawide display that doesn't break the bank.
+It's gorgeous, affordable, and higher quality than other budget alternatives.

 See our full ASRock Phantom Gaming PG34 review